X-TECH-Software-Company-LTD/Android-Firebase/README.md

 4 - Connect to Firebase in android Studio (shortcut below)
 ```
 Tools -> Firebase -> Analytics -> Log an Analytic Event -> Connect to Firebase

+// For Cloud Messaging
+click on Add FCM to your App
 ```

 5 - Download "xFirebase1.zip" , extract and copy.